 Cas Ergo demonstrations

-As part of the CAS Ergo demonstrations booked in recently, it was the turn of a weapons company in the UK.
-Health and Safety is a large issue in many companies, and they actively look for innovative solutions to help employees in the workplace.
+As part of the Cas Ergo demonstrations booked in, recently, it was the turn of a weapons company in the UK.

 The customer had seen the ‘Ironhand’ on the BBC news earlier in the year and had enquired through our manufacturer, Bioservo about this fantastic product.

-The opportunity arose and we were able to demo over a teams call.
+The opportunity arose in that two members of our team were able to demo over a teams this time as an introduction but of course this can be done in person at your convenience.
 There were 8 people on the call, all interested in what we had to say about the Ironhand.

 CAS Ergo – the questions asked were :